codac-team/codac/doc/doc/tutorial/03-static-rangebearing/index.rst

 Optimality of contractors
 -------------------------

 Depending on the properties of the equation, the resulting contractor can be **optimal**.
 It means that the contracted box will perfectly enclose the set of feasible solutions **without pessimism**.
-This enables an efficiency resolution.
+This enables an efficient resolution.

 In other cases, for instance because of dependencies between the variables, the resulting operator may not be optimal.
 For instance, looking at the equation depicting the above problem of *range-and-bearing* localization, the formula